wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getnetworkid.md

 ---
-title: ont:getnetworkid \[POST\]
+title: getnetworkid - Ontology
-description: Fetch the network ID of the current network.
+description: Example code for the getnetworkid json-rpc method. Сomplete guide on how to use getnetworkid json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters